teru03/LessonScheduler/readme.txt

 3. Shortcode for a page.
 4. A page sample for Twentyten.
 5. A pages sample for mobile( ex.WPtouch ).
+6. Setting page for sort by fields.

 == Changelog ==

 = 1.2.0
+Corresponded to sort of fields which are normal profile fields, optional fields and added fields to cimy plugin.
+Corresponded to https.
-Provide template file for customize.
+Provided template file for customize.
-Provide function for customize.
+Provided user function for customize.
-Correspond to https.

 = 1.1.16
 Increase lesson place and lesson time items.